The NFL is now more pass-heavy than ever, and the very best teams are the ones that are able to move the ball through the air effectively.

 Tight end suddenly becomes a strength with the addition of Florida's Kyle Pitts.
 Pitts is a game-changer who can line up all over the field and cause nightmares for defenders who can’t match up with his size, length and quicks.
 Many tight ends take time to acclimate to the league, but Pitts earned the highest grade we’ve ever seen from a college tight end last year.
 He should be a big part of the passing game immediately.
 That allows last year’s starter, Hayden Hurst, to slide down the depth chart as one of the better No. 2 options in the league.
 He caught 56 passes for 571 yards, though he only graded at 58.9 overall last season.
 Lee Smith is also on the roster filling his usual role as an extension of the offensive line in the run game.

-The Falcons' pass-catching corps will likely look different this season, but the hope is that Pitts can replace Jones' game-changing ability if he is traded.
+The Falcons' pass-catching corps will likely look different this season, but the hope is that Pitts can replace Jones' game-changing ability.
 Still, the wide receiver depth is an issue for this Falcons team.